zhaluza/postgresql-graphql-server/README.md

 ## Setup

 1. Install all npm packages with `npm install`.
-2. Create a database with three tables: `team`, `player`, and `match`.
+2. Create a new PostgreSQL database.
-3. Create the tables with the following queries:
+3. Use the following queries to create three tables inside your new database (`team`, `player`, and `match`):

 ```sql
 CREATE TABLE team (